KG-UT/School-projects/README.md

 ## On the implementation of the game AI

-The code for the game AI can be in strategy.py, under either of the following functions:
+The code for the game AI can be found in strategy.py, under either of the following functions:
 - recursive_minimax
 - iterative_minimax